-Practitioners who have not practised for more than 3-years immediately preceding the date of their APC application must meet a number of return-to-practice requirements so as to assure the Board of their competence to safely practise in New Zealand.
-Those requirements may be different according to the length of time elapsed since the practitioner ceased practising in New Zealand.
+Practitioners who fall into one of the listed below categories must meet return-to-practice requirements to assure the Board of their competence to safely practise in New Zealand.
+Those requirements may be different according to the length of time elapsed since the practitioner was first registered or ceased practising in New Zealand.